 4.11 There is a cost involved in carrying out DBS checks.
-This is £23 for Basic checks and £40 for Enhanced checks.
+This is £18 for basic checks and £38 for enhanced checks.
 There is currently no allocated Council Budget.
-The Working Group recommends that the checks be undertaken on an annual basis.

-4.12 Based on the suggested list of members, the annual cost for Enhanced DBS Checks would be approximately £1280 (this could fluctuate depending on membership of bodies/multiple roles).
-Should there be any changes to appointments during the municipal year, additional DBS checks would need to be undertaken (£40 per enhanced check).
+- 4.12 Enhanced checks based on the previously suggested list of members, the annual cost for Enhanced DBS Checks would be approximately £1216 (this could fluctuate depending on membership of bodies/multiple roles).
+Should there be any changes to appointments during the municipal year, additional DBS checks would need to be undertaken (£38 per enhanced check). - 4.13 Basic checks based on 72 members, the annual cost of basic checks for all elected members is £1296 or approximately £1936 for a combination of basic/enhanced (as above).